-British Dressage has developed a partnership with training provider Haddon Training to give our members access to some Sporting Excellence apprenticeships and work-based traineeships and apprenticeships.
+British Dressage has developed a partnership with training provider Haddon Training to give our members access to Sporting Excellence apprenticeships.

 Haddon Training have over twenty years’ experience as a specialist equine training provider and can help you to begin or develop your career within the equine industry.
 They maintain an Ofsted ‘Outstanding’ Grade 1 result for their quality provision, and are proud winners of multiple awards in the training sector.

 Whether you're looking to develop a hands-on career within the equine industry through a work-based apprenticeship, or you're a rider wanting to develop further skills and improve sporting performance, we have it all!

 Advanced Apprenticeship in Sporting Excellence (AASE)

 The Advanced Apprenticeship in Sporting Excellence (AASE) is a Level 3 programme provided by British Dressage and Haddon Training and in partnership with British Showjumping and British Eventing.

 It's an apprenticeship with a difference, tailored around the three Olympic Disciplines, to offer talented riders the support to enable them to progress on the right path to succeed and excel in their chosen equine career.